kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 }
 ```

-In the `args` field, we declare a multi-valued Fetch Definition.
-Notice how the `mget` action takes an array of IDs rather than a single value.
+In the `args` object, we declare a multi-valued Fetch Definition.
+Notice how the `mget` action takes an array of ids rather than a single value.

-These documents are accessed in the Permission Function as follows:
+These documents are then accessed in the Permission Function as follows:

 ```javascript
 args.myDocuments = [